Consumer Cellular vs. Boost Mobile

 Boost Mobile

-You can bring your own phone to Boost Mobile and keep your old phone number as well.
-Boost Mobile offers several Apple, Galaxy, Motorola, and Samsung smartphones for you to choose among.
+You can bring your phone to Boost Mobile and keep your old phone number, too.
+Boost Mobile offers several Apple, Galaxy, Motorola, and Samsung smartphones for you to choose from.

 Unlike some cell phone carriers, Boost offers an older-style flip phone, the Summit Flip.
 At $59.99, it’s about the same price as Consumer Cellular’s Iris Easy Flip.
 Both flip phones have a 5 MP camera, so your picture-taking experience will likely be comparable.